With microlearning being a very hot trend right now, this is a question all sorts of people are asking!

 Some people think microlearning can be as long as 20 minutes, but the average adult loses focus after just seven minutes!
 This means you should keep your training under five minutes, that way you can be sure you’ll keep your learners engaged.

-Not only will shorter units help them maintain focus, but they’re are easier for your learners to fit into their busy schedules.
+Not only will shorter units help them maintain focus, but there are easier for your learners to fit into their busy schedules.

 Why is Microlearning Important?